-Page updated 5 June 2009
+Page updated 29th June 2016

-It is the work of John Angel FRBS, a local artist, who at the time lived at 47 Okehampton Road, St Thomas.
+It is the work of John Angel FRBS, a local artist, who at the time, lived at 47 Okehampton Road, St Thomas.
 Angel served an apprenticeship with J Wippel and Co., and also attended Exeter School of Art.
 He initially worked for Herbert Read, an ecclesiastical restorer, before going on to the Lambeth School under Sir George Frampton RA.
 Angel was awarded a scholarship to attend the Royal Academy of Art after winning many prizes at Lambeth.

-Source: Express and Echo
+Source: Express and Echo, British Newspaper Archive.

 This photo by Charles Keeping shows the memorial, just after its dedication in April 1923, hence the wreaths.
 The base is not finished.